 Autistic patients are somewhat difficult from the other types of patients.
 What seems an easy task for us can be a real challenge for them.
 Even simple things like communicating effectively, iterating with animals, and using public transports can be challenging for them.

-In such a scenario, virtual reality can be a game changer!
+In such a scenario, virtual reality can be a game-changer!
 Many platforms and mobile apps leveraging virtual reality can help the autistic patients to guide them through different aspects of everyday life.
 Those robust virtual platforms can help patients to cope up with daily activities, and can even help them to learn more about social relationships.

 Wait, there’s more to it!
-With a virtual reality platform, the experts can even let other people know the exact situation of a person suffering with autism.
+With a virtual reality platform, the experts can even let other people know the exact situation of a person suffering from autism.
 That way, the common man can know how they feel, and maybe the world can change for the better.

 6. Improved Dentistry

 Dentistry is another vital area that can benefit a lot with the adoption of virtual reality in medicine.
-A virtual environment with 3D models can help the dentist to learn about new tools and complex problems related to teeths, jaws, and mouth.
+A virtual environment with 3D models can help the dentist to learn about new tools and complex problems related to teeth, jaws, and mouth.

-Not only that, but with virtual reality, even the specialist can enhance their skills and can train the new professionals on using the right tools at the perfect time.
+Not only that but with virtual reality, even the specialist can enhance their skills and can train the new professionals on using the right tools at the perfect time.
 The virtual learning also provides effective ways to learn about the correct usage of anesthesia in treating the patients.

 7. VR in Physical Therapy